-The notion of local consistency introduced in Definition~\ref{defn_20} will play a pivotal role in the statements of some propositions, but the more general notion of plain consistency given next is the real counterpart to the classical concept of a consistent theory.
+Local consistency as introduced in Definition~\ref{defn_21} will play a pivotal role in the statements of some propositions, but the more general notion of plain consistency given next is a better counterpart to the classical concept of a consistent theory.

 \begin{defn} A formal logic program \FLP\ is said to be \emph{consistent} just in case $\LB\FLP\RB$ is consistent. \end{defn}

 \begin{property} Every locally consistent formal logic program is consistent. \end{property}